All-electron dark matter-electron scattering with random-phase approximation dielectric screening and local field effects: Theory

-Explicitly calculating the principal value part to the same precision as the spectral part requires an impractical number of bands, so we instead directly calculate only the spectral part and obtain the principal value part through the Kramers-Kronig relations.\footnote{This is a common technique that is performed in other codes --- the implementation in \textsc{GPAW}, for example, is very well-documented~\cite{Shishkin2006,Miyake2000}.
-More details about the computation of eq.~(\ref{eq:eRPA_spectral}) and the Kramers-Kronig transformations used to obtain the full RPA dielectric function in \textsc{QCDark2} can be found in~\cite{QCDark2_code}.}
+\end{widetext} Explicitly calculating the principal value part to the same precision as the spectral part requires an impractical number of bands, so we instead directly calculate only the spectral part and obtain the principal value part through the Kramers-Kronig relations.\footnote{This is a common technique that is performed in other codes---the implementation in \textsc{GPAW}, for example, is very well documented~\cite{Shishkin2006,Miyake2000}.}